yshp57/dsc-1-02-13-measures-of-central-tendency-summary-online-ds-pt-100118/README.md

 Median = (60 + 61)/2 = 60.5
 ```

+Why might we want this?
+Well imagine there are 10 people sitting in a bar.
+All of them make \$50k a year.
+A hedge fund manager comes in who makes \$20m a year.
+The "average" (mean) salary of people in the bar is now just over \$1.86m a year!
+It is true, but it might be misleading if you asked any of the first 10 people to loan you \$500k!

+So medians are particularly useful for data sets where there are a number of significant outliers (like the hedge fund managers salary) and you want to get a sense of a "representative" wage.
+If we looked at the median salary in the bar, it'd still be \$50k even with the hedge fund manager.
+It'd be a little misleading for that one person but would give you a better sense of the kind of salary that most people in the bar made.

 ### Mode

 A Mode refers the data value that occurs most frequently in a given data set.
 Hence, it uses the frequency (repetition) of a certain value to be a representative of central tendency of data.